nycdatasci/bootcamp007_project/Project5-Capstone/shopaholics/Book.Recommendation.CF/CollaborativeFiltering.md

 ### by Chris Valle, Jhonasttan Regalado, Conred Wang

-*Marcel Caraciolo suggested a [collaborative filtering algorithm](http://aimotion.blogspot.com/2009/11/collaborative-filtering-implementation.html) simply using distance-base similarity score.
-We tried his approach to build few basic functions of a book recommendation engine on [Book-Crossing Dataset](http://www2.informatik.uni-freiburg.de/~cziegler/BX/).
+*Marcel Caraciolo suggested a [collaborative filtering (CF) algorithm](http://aimotion.blogspot.com/2009/11/collaborative-filtering-implementation.html) based on distance-base similarity score.
+We adopted his approach and built a simple book recommendation engine, and we tested it using the [Book-Crossing Dataset](http://www2.informatik.uni-freiburg.de/~cziegler/BX/).
 Since this dataset has many zero implicit ratings, we replaced these ratings with average ratings when possible.
-Then we also tried his approach with our enhanced dataset to examine how more ratings impact recommendations.*
+Then we re-tested our engine with the enhanced dataset.
+And we observed that the number of ratings available to CF do impact the recommendations made by the engine.

 ```python